-Mayor Pete’s awkward embrace of billionaires isn’t a moral disagreement with Bernie Sanders, it’s a campaign strategy
+Mayor Pete’s awkward embrace of billionaires wasn’t a moral disagreement with Bernie Sanders, it was a failed campaign strategy

 - REUTERS/Brendan Mcdermid

-- Former South Bend, Indiana, mayor Pete Buttigieg finished a close second to Senator Bernie Sanders in the New Hampshire presidential primary.
+- Former South Bend, Indiana, Mayor Pete Buttigieg ended his bid to become the Democratic nominee for president Sunday.

-- Buttigieg has faced sharp criticism from progressives led by Bernie Sanders for accepting campaign donations from 40 billionaires but says their money is just another tool to help him defeat Donald Trump.
+- Buttigieg had faced sharp criticism from progressives, led by Bernie Sanders, for accepting campaign donations from 56 billionaires, but he said their money was just another tool to help him defeat Donald Trump.

-- #PetesBillionaires trended on Twitter Friday after Sanders read aloud (and tweeted) a list of headlines calling Pete Buttigieg a “big business candidate” that “has most exclusive billionaire donors of any Democrat.”
+- #PetesBillionaires trended on Twitter in February after Sanders read aloud (and tweeted) a list of headlines calling Pete Buttigieg a “big business candidate” that “has most exclusive billionaire donors of any Democrat.”

-- Buttigieg has tried to ally himself with the middle class by repeatedly saying that he’s the only Democratic candidate who is not a millionaire or billionaire, a fact that is undermined by his wealthy upbringing, elite education, and history of earning six-figure salaries.
+- Buttigieg had tried to ally himself with the middle class by repeatedly saying he was the only Democratic candidate who was not a millionaire or billionaire, a fact undermined by his wealthy upbringing, elite education, and history of earning six-figure salaries.

 - Visit Business Insider’s homepage for more stories.

-The American 1% may love Pete Buttigieg, but the feelings might not be as mutual as Bernie Sanders would have voters believe.
+Former South Bend, Indiana, Mayor Pete Buttigieg dropped out of the presidential race Sunday, following an unprecedentedly strong bid for the Democratic nomination.
+The American 1% may have Mayor Pete during his campaign, but the feelings might not be as mutual as Bernie Sanders would have voters believe.

-Buttigieg has faced sharp criticism from progressives, led by Sen. Bernie Sanders, for accepting campaign donations from 40 billionaires, but Buttigieg doesn’t seem to be any more enthusiastic about it than his detractors are.
+Buttigieg faced sharp criticism from progressives, led by Sen. Bernie Sanders, for accepting campaign donations from 56 billionaires, but Buttigieg didn’t seem to be any more enthusiastic about it than his detractors were.
 Sanders has refused on principle to accept donations from anyone in the three-comma club, even returning a $470 donation he received from a billionaire’s spouse.

-Buttigieg claims, however, that any of his billionaire donors and their funds are no more than a needed resource to gain traction in a crowded primary field, and eventually, against President Trump.
+Buttigieg claimed, however, that any of his billionaire donors and their funds were no more than a needed resource to gain traction in a crowded primary field, and eventually, against President Trump.

-Just as the role of wealth in American society has become a flashpoint in the election, Buttigieg’s relationship to the wealthy has fast become fraught – and is more complex than you might have heard.
+Just as the role of wealth in American society has become a flashpoint in the election, Buttigieg’s relationship to the wealthy quickly become fraught – and was more complex than you might have heard.

 The short (and complicated) history of Mayor Pete as the billionaire candidate

-The attacks against Buttigieg come as anti-billionaire sentiment rises across the country and the progressive and moderate wings of the Democrats become increasingly pitted against each other.
+The attacks against Buttigieg came as anti-billionaire sentiment rises across the country and the progressive and moderate wings of the Democrats become increasingly pitted against each other.
 The left-wing Sanders and Sen. Elizabeth Warren have both been outspoken in their criticism of America’s wealthiest people and Buttigieg’s apparent solicitousness of them.
-Warren sells “billionaire tears” mugs and hosts a wealth tax calculator on her campaign website, which also takes thinly-veiled swipes at Bill Gates and Leon Cooperman.
+Warren sells “billionaire tears” mugs and hosts a wealth tax calculator on her campaign website, which also takes thinly veiled swipes at Bill Gates and Leon Cooperman.
 And her tough rhetoric has instilled fear in many billionaires, former Goldman Sachs partner and hedge-fund manager Michael Novogratz told Bloomberg.

-Though Sanders has long spoken out against the ultra-wealthy, his most recent attack on Buttigieg came just four days after the two Democrats finished neck and neck in the Iowa Caucus.
+Though Sanders has long spoken out against the ultra-wealthy, his most recent attack on Buttigieg came just four days after Buttigieg narrowly won the Iowa Caucus.
 Sanders shortly soon after won the New Hampshire primary, with Buttigieg finishing a close second.

-During an appearance on The Late Show with Stephen Colbert on February 6, Buttigieg defended his decision to accept financial support from billionaires, saying that his small-city Midwestern roots don’t make him “an establishment fundraising powerhouse.”
+During an appearance on The Late Show with Stephen Colbert on February 6, Buttigieg defended his decision to accept financial support from billionaires, saying that his small-city Midwestern roots didn’t make him “an establishment fundraising powerhouse.”
 Buttigieg went on to say that he thinks anyone who supports his platform should be able to donate to the campaign – billionaires included.

 Buttigieg had previously expressed frustration with the campaign finance regulations that currently give the wealthy outsized influence in the electoral process.
-He doesn’t take donations from corporate political action committees and has pledged not to take money from the fossil fuel industry, Business Insider reported.
-The majority of Buttigieg’s campaign funding comes from small donors, the Washington Post reported, including $2.7 million from 22,000 new donors after the Iowa Caucuses.
+He didn’t take donations from corporate political action committees and pledged not to take money from the fossil fuel industry, Business Insider reported.
+The majority of Buttigieg’s campaign funding came from small donors, The Washington Post reported, including $2.7 million from 22,000 new donors after the Iowa Caucuses.

 Buttigieg received campaign donations from 40 billionaires and their spouses, including the wife of former Google CEO Eric Schmidt, Netflix CEO Reed Hastings, and hedge fund manager Bill Ackman, a Forbes analysis of campaign documents published in December found.